DawChihLiou/DawChihLiou/README.md

 <a href="https://linkedin.com/in/dawchihliou" target="blank"><img align="center" src="https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/linkedin.svg" alt="dawchihliou" height="20" width="20" /></a>
 <a href="https://medium.com/@dawchihliou" target="blank"><img align="center" src="https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/medium.svg" alt="@dawchihliou" height="20" width="20" /></a>

+👨‍💻 I've spent a good amount of time woking on Frontend engineering, mostly building features and taking care of architectures for client facing products and enterprise softwares.

+💚 I enjoy building tooling around testing, documentation, and CI/CD to improve developer experience.

+🎨 I'm a huge advocate for user experience design!
+I studied UX with my spare time and now [I'm certified by Nielsen Norman Group](https://www.linkedin.com/public-profile/in/dawchihliou)!
+They are one of the best user experience research organization in the world!

+✏️ I enjoy writing about software development.
+Especially the little things that can unf__k our daily work and hopefully give people aha moments.

+🌱 I'm learning Backend development with [Postgres](https://www.postgresql.org/) and [TypeORM](https://typeorm.io/)

 ### 🔧 Technologies I'm passionate about